NEWS

-Sometimes know as on-site screen printing, vertical screen printing or direct to wall screen printing, In-situ screen printing is screen printing directly onto existing surfaces and materials that, for a number of reasons, may not be suitable for other graphic treatments.
+Sometimes known as ‘on-site’, ‘vertical’ or ‘direct to wall’ screen printing, in-situ printing is printing directly onto existing surfaces and materials using a traditional screen that, for a number of reasons, may not be suitable for other graphic treatments such as vinyl.

 It’s not always possible to use traditional direct to media digital printing, sublimation, self adhesive vinyls, printed wall coverings or cut vinyl decals due to a variety of reasons.
 Be it the surface type, text size, the fact that the item may be in situ and can’t be moved or perhaps because it’s in an area where the risk of damage through the volume of traffic or ‘pickability’ is an issue, then in-situ screen printing comes into its own.